zim-desktop-wiki/zim-desktop-wiki/windows/README-BUILD-win32.txt

 2. Install the py2exe library from
    http://sourceforge.net/projects/py2exe/files/

-3. Download the latest GTK+ bundle for Windows from http://ftp.gnome.org/pub/GNOME/binaries/win32/gtk+/[newest version]/gtk+-bundle*.zip Extract that Zip file to
-   C:\Program Files\Common Files\GTK\2.22

-4. Install PyCairo, PyGObject, and PyGTK from http://ftp.gnome.org/pub/GNOME/binaries/win32/pycairo/[newest version]/pycairo-*.win32*.exe
+3. Install PyCairo, PyGObject, and PyGTK from http://ftp.gnome.org/pub/GNOME/binaries/win32/pygtk/[newest version]/pygtk-all-in-one-VERSION.win32-pyVERSION.msi
-   http://ftp.gnome.org/pub/GNOME/binaries/win32/pygobject/[newest version]/pygobject-*.win32*.exe
-   http://ftp.gnome.org/pub/GNOME/binaries/win32/pygtk/[newest version]/pygtk-*.win32*.exe

-5. Jpeg for Windows
+4. Jpeg for Windows
    http://gnuwin32.sourceforge.net/packages/jpeg.htm
    Get jpeg62.dll and put it in ./windows .

-6. Install Bazaar using the PYTHON-BASED installer from http://wiki.bazaar.canonical.com/WindowsDownloads The build script depends on Bazaar.
+5. Install Bazaar using the PYTHON-BASED installer from http://wiki.bazaar.canonical.com/WindowsDownloads The build script depends on Bazaar.

-7. Install NSIS from
+6. Install NSIS from
    http://nsis.sourceforge.net/Download

-7a.
+6a.
 You will also want to download Venis IX if you want to edit the
     NSIS script in an IDE.
 (The script is a plain text file, though, if you don't want to use an IDE.) http://nsis.sourceforge.net/Venis_IX